I should perhaps start off with the question ‘why define an audience’. Depending on your niche, it may be very obvious who your target audience is.

 - With the baby niche, you could start at the needs of a newborn then expand from there

-- With the make money online niche you could focus on people approaching retirement, or you could specialize in one area of making money such as Forex trading (although you may need to narrow down further as Forex is pretty competitive but you get the idea!)
+- If you are in the make money online niche you could focus on people approaching retirement, or you could specialize in one area of making money such as Forex trading (although you may need to narrow down further as Forex is pretty competitive but you get the idea!)

 Have you already done this process?
 How has it worked for you?
 Or have you yet to define your target audience?
 I would love to hear about it in the comments.